viridityzhu/InstructHumans/README.md

 * `--instruction`: textual editing instruction.
 * `--id`: human subject index.
 Use this to indicate the original human to be edited.
 They should be included in the pretrained checkpoints of CustomHumans.
 * `--save-path`: path to the folder to save the checkpoints.
 * `--config`: path to the config file.
-Default is `config.yaml`
+The default is `config.yaml`
 * `--wandb`: we use wandb for monitoring the training.
 Activate this flag if you want to use it.
-* `--caption_ori` and `--caption_tgt`: these do not affect the editing at all, but help calculate evaluation metrics.
+* `--caption_ori` and `--caption_tgt`: these do not affect the editing, but help calculate evaluation metrics.
 They are captions describing the original or target images.
 * `--sampl_strategy`: to select SDS-E / SDS-E' / SDS to use, set "dt+ds" / "dt+ds2" / "ori", respectively.
+More details can be found in our paper.

-### Test a pre-trained checkpoint
+### Test a trained checkpoint

-- We provide `test/test_cp.py` to test a pre-trained checkpoint.
+- We provide `test/test_cp.py` to test a trained checkpoint.
 Usage:

 ```sh
 python -m test.test_cp \